 5. Generative Adversarial Network for Cardiovascular Imaging

 10. Magnetic Resonance Imaging and Artificial Intelligence

 11. Nuclear Imaging and Artificial Intelligence

-15. Application of Machine Learning to Genomics, Proteomics, and Cardiovascular Drug Discovery
+14. Machine Learning in Cardiovascular Genomics, Proteomics, and Drug Discovery

-16. Wearable Devices and Machine Learning Algorithms for Health Assessment
+15. Wearable Devices and Machine Learning Algorithms for Cardiovascular Health Assessment

 - No. of pages: